Alarming Trends: 1 in 5 Students Chronically Absent

 In response to the escalating problem, the Department for Education has expanded school attendance hubs and allocated £15 million to enhance its mentor program for persistently absent children.
 Additionally, Labour has proposed leveraging artificial intelligence to identify attendance trends as part of its long-term strategy to combat ongoing non-attendance.

-Paul Whiteman, General Secretary of the NAHT, emphasized the need for increased government investment and proactive measures, calling for more direct interventions, including home visits, to address the root causes of attendance issues.
+Paul Whiteman, General Secretary of the NAHT, emphasised the need for increased government investment and proactive measures, calling for more direct interventions, including home visits, to address the root causes of attendance issues.
 Urgency in addressing the bigger picture is crucial to making substantial progress in resolving this pervasive problem.

 Found this useful?
 Send it to someone else!